tpeulen/chinet/doc/index.rst

    * Photon distribution analysis

-In addition to the calculation of models, ``fluomodlib`` can be used to optimize model parameters against experimental observables.
+In addition to the calculation of models, ``chinet`` can be used to optimize model parameters against experimental observables.

    * Maximum likelihood estimator (fluorescence decays)